suhasdotcom/utility-projects/config-reader/README.md

 This has caused problems such as hot-fixes which don't even need hot-fixing in code but was only required because a configuration change was needed.

 ## Solution:
 A config-reader is required which'll poll config file in a lightweight daemon thread and update all the configured values so that hot-fixing just for a configuration change shouldn't be necessary.
+Features:
+- Atomicity is built for a single config class, if loading one property fails than the full configuration class is not loaded.
+This disallows partially changed states.
+- Default values can be provided for an unspecified key in properties.
+- Realised config values can be validated.

 ## Include in your project:
 To install in your project just add the following in POM: